SebMoreno/simple-selenium-automation-test/README.md

 # Devsavant Automation Test

-This project contains a structure ready to implement automated test cases using the following components:
+This project contains a structure ready to implement automated test cases using Cucumber and Selenium along with the following components:

 - JUnit Assert
 - Cucumber